 I understand but sitting down to cereal and milk or toast and jam again is a drab way to start the day.
-This February during a winter funk I began treating myself to delicious little breakfasts like miso soup with kabocha, or dandelion greens with lots of garlic.
+This February during a winter funk I began treating myself to delicious little breakfasts like Mason Jar Miso Soup with kabocha, or dandelion greens with lots of garlic.
 No judging my choices here.
 To paraphrase Woody Allen The tastebuds want what the taste buds want.

 I have included grab and run to work breakfasts, start the night before breakfasts, cold and hot, sweet and savory and let’s invite all our friends over for brunch breakfasts.

 Let’s start with this vibrant open faced sandwich:

 The beautiful Anjali from Vegetarian Gastronomy brings us Cinnamon-Infused Vegan Mascarpone on Focaccia.
 Creamy vegan mascarpone, salty pistachios and sweet strawberries are slathered on chewy focaccia.
 This gem calls for a latte and a good book.

 Melissa, of Vegan Huggs, never disappoints with her comforting delicious recipes and this quesadilla is no exception.
 Sit down at the kitchen table and savor this hearty Vegan Breakfast Quesadilla.